Why use a Standby Notification Server?

-The main way Primary and Standby servers are deployed, however, is as Parents of Parent-managed or Child-managed child servers.
+The main way Primary and Standby servers are deployed, however, is as Parents of Parent Managed Child or Child Managed Child servers.
 This guide covers setting up these deployment scenarios.
 You can, of course, mix these scenarios as needed to cover your particular deployment needs.

 Not a HA solution

 Standby Notification Server is not a full High Availability (HA) solution.
 Only specific tables of specific databases are replicated, and any active monitoring done by the Standby effectively duplicates that done by the Primary.
-There is no block-level synchronization of disks, redundant journaling, etc. Also, if you do fail over to standby operation, you can't make changes to the configuration until you recover the Primary server - it is not an "A/B" operation.
+There is no block-level synchronization of disks, redundant journaling, etc. Also, if you do fail over to Standby operation, you can't make changes to the configuration until you recover the Primary server - it is not an "A/B" operational model.

 If your requirement is for a full HA solution, please contact firstname.lastname@example.org.
 We have such solutions for you, but they are not included with GroundWork and come at a premium cost.